tagha-wilfred/tagha-wilfred/README.md

 ## 👨🏾‍💻 About me

-I'm a **Software Engineer** with a BSc from the University of Buea, specialising in **Data Engineering** and **Analytics**.
+I'm a **Software Engineer** with a BSc from the University of Buea.
+I specialise in **Data Engineering** and **Analytics**.
 I build reliable data pipelines that turn raw numbers into real decisions — and I run **Mr. Dayter**, a data engineering studio based in Cameroon.

 Currently transitioning from mobile and software engineering into full-stack data engineering — deepening my work with **dbt, Apache Airflow, and AWS** while building production-grade portfolio projects.